-Porcelain kitchen worktops are non-porous which means that there’s nowhere for germs, dirt particles or tiny scraps of food to hide.
+Porcelain worktops are non-porous which means that there’s nowhere for germs or dirt particles, this makes them an excellent option for kitchen worktops as small amount of food can’t become trapped in the worktop.
 They are also waterproof, which means they don’t absorb liquids (no stains!) or bad smells.
 As a result, mopping up any spills as soon as possible plus a daily wipe down with a damp cloth should be sufficient.
 If you want to use something more than water, a gentle cleaner like washing up liquid will do the trick – dish soap is ideal as it’s specifically designed to cut through the grease and grime of food so is great to use on splashed sauce or spilled cooking oil.

 It’s important not to make the situation worse.
 Do not use harsh chemicals, such as bleach, or abrasive cleaning cloths, such as scourers or steel wool.
 These are unlikely to damage the worktop itself, but will cause scratches and micro-abrasions which can dull the polish of your worktop.
 Instead, choose a specialist cleaning product designed to work on porcelain or sintered stone worktops and follow the instructions fully.
 These can often cut through residue left by other cleaning products and restore the beauty of the porcelain.